Virtual-Finland-Development/automatic-release-action/README.md

 ### `prerelease`

 Whether to identify the release as prerelease.
-Defaults to false. see [Create a release](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28#create-a-release) for more information.
+Defaults to false.
+See [Create a release](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28#create-a-release) for more information.

 ## Example usage